myrrlyn/NMEA_Parser/doc/GPS_Parser.md

 present, but does not match actual contents.
 6. `nmea_err_baddata` &ndash; Returned when a data field contains garbage.

+##### `nmea_coord_t`

+A struct of two `nmea_coord_u` unions; one for latitude and one for longitude.
+Altitude is stored in a separate variable.

+NMEA coordinates are given in the form DDMM.mmmm, with the fractional part being of minutes, NOT seconds.

 ##### `nmea_timestamp_t`

 Holds a timestamp as stated by NMEA sentences.